 - Disabled or malfunctioning Windows Update services: The update requires some Windows Update services to be running in the background.
 If these services are disabled or not working properly, the update might not start or complete.

-Depending on the cause of the problem, there are different solutions that you can try to fix the Windows 11 KB5050009 update stuck at 0 percent issue.
-If your updates are stuck downloading (1% or 99%) Here are some of the solutions to apply.
+Depending on the cause of the problem, you can try different solutions to resolve the Windows 11 KB5072033 update stuck at 0 percent issue.
+If your updates are stuck downloading (1% or 99%), here are some of the solutions to apply.

 Start Windows into clean boot state And check for Windows updates this will help if any third-party software conflict causes the issue.

-One of the possible reasons why Windows 11 KB5050009 stuck Download at 0 percent is that your internet connection is slow or unstable.
+One possible reason Windows 11 KB5072033 is stuck at 0 percent is a slow or unstable internet connection.
 This can prevent the update from downloading properly or cause it to fail.

 To check your internet speed, you can use a tool like Speedtest.net or Fast.com.

-If you are connected wifi network check the signal strength, and switch to wired connection or a different Wi-Fi network.
+If you are connected to a Wi-Fi network, check the signal strength and switch to a wired connection or to a different Wi-Fi network.

 Power cycling your router and modem can refresh your network connection.
-Unplug both devices, wait for about 10-15 seconds, and then plug them back in.
+Unplug both devices, wait 10-15 seconds, then plug them back in.
 This process can help resolve issues related to network congestion or temporary glitches.

 If you’re using a Virtual Private Network (VPN), disconnect from it temporarily.
 VPNs can sometimes introduce latency and affect download speeds.
 Check if disconnecting from the VPN improves the Windows update speed.

-Check Free space on (C) to download Windows updates
+Check the Free space on (C) to download Windows updates

 Sometimes, the update can get stuck due to insufficient space on your system partition.
 To free up some space, you can use the Disk Cleanup tool or delete some unnecessary files or programs.
 To use the Disk Cleanup tool, follow these steps: